Ranju-09/Ranju-09/README.md

 💼 Working Student at **ZMI GmbH**, developing intelligent chatbot systems with RAG and Text-to-SQL capabilities

-📍 Based in Würzburg, Germany
+📍 Based in Euerdorf, Germany

 ## 🔬 About Me